The best Speechify alternative for Mac in 2026

 Why people leave Speechify

-Speechify is the loudest brand in the category, and it works.
-The Mac users who go looking for a way out tend to share three complaints:
+Speechify is the loudest brand in text-to-speech, and it works.
+But the Mac users who search for an alternative tend to share three complaints:

 - The price.
-Premium runs $11.58/mo billed annually ($139/yr) — and the trial converts to that annual charge automatically.
-It's the single biggest source of refund requests in the category.
+Speechify Premium runs $11.58/mo billed annually ($139/yr) — and the trial converts to that annual charge automatically, which is the single biggest reason for refund requests.

-- It isn't a Mac app.
-The web reader is the real product.
-The "desktop app" is a wrapper around it.
-No system-wide hotkey, no Safari integration, no respect for the way you actually use your Mac.
-You copy text in, you read it there.
+- It doesn't feel like a Mac app.
+The web reader is the canonical experience; the desktop "app" is a Chromium wrapper around the same web view.
+There's no system-wide hotkey, no integration with Safari or Notes — you copy text in, you read it there.

-- It needs the cloud.
+- The cloud dependency.
 Synthesis runs on Speechify's servers.
-Offline, on a flight, on a flaky network — you can't read.
+If you're offline, on a flight, or in a meeting room with bad Wi-Fi, you can't read.

 1. Aloud Featured